 If you’ve been playing it safe and trusting too much in the “old ways,” it’s time to step out from the masses and become the success you deserve to be.

-So, remind me… What part about blogging is dead?
+So, remind me… What part of blogging is dead?

 - Clickbait headlines